cfkwok/VR-Project3/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "47 people died from avalanche."
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "Beautiful scene at the top of the mountain."

+Before going through the experience, all three people ([1], [2], [3]) have very common knowledge of Mount Everest's immense size.
+After the experience, our prediction of, "The beauty and magnitude of Mount Everest." was the more common insight the three individuals grasped.
+[1] gained insight on what the elevation of Mount Everest is at the peak, and [2] and [3] reported on the beautiful scenery of the mountain's peak.
+Although our second prediction, "The difficult journey to the top of Mount Everest.", was not as common, [2] and [3] alluded to the "difficult journey".
+[2] used the word "only" to describe his insight on how many people successfully ascended to the top of Mount Everest.
+This can be interpreted as his surprise to the fewer number of summiters than he expected.
+[3] learned how many people died from an avalanche, but simply reported the information rather than seeing it as part of the difficult journey.

 **Kennedy Simulator Sickness Questionnaire**

 |                          | [1] | [2] | [3] |